mtorres253/mtorres253.github.io/chapt-5/index.md

 ### Develop an action plan.
 - Map out a step-by-step plan of how the goal could be successfully completed, and troubleshooting potential obstacles

-## Put the plan into action
+### Put the plan into action

+### Evaluate Progress:
-- Evaluate Progress : Did you get the result you were looking for?
+- Did you get the result you were looking for?
 Are you coping with stress/anxiety appropriately?
-Are you in need of acting further or attempting another approach?
+- Are you in need of acting further or attempting another approach?

 It takes time, but even taking a few minutes to do a brief version of this can be worthwhile and making a hasty decision often leads to a lot more wasted time and energy in the long run.

 <hr/>
 # Practice